yeadkhail/yeadkhail/README.md

 -->
 # Hello, fellow enthusiasts! 👋

-I'm Yead Khail, a computer science undergraduate student with a strong passion for software development and the fascinating world of Capture The Flag (CTF) challenges.
+I'm Mohammad Yead Khail, a computer science undergraduate student with a strong passion for software development and the fascinating world of Capture The Flag (CTF) challenges.
 Welcome to my GitHub profile!

 ## 🎓 Education